lisael/first-ride-with-pony/async_map/actors_and_behaviours.md

 Because behaviours are asynchronous, there is no point defining a return type, as the caller function will never see the result.
 Behaviour calls are not blocking (remember?
 No blocking call.
-Never) and they return immediately the receiver actor to allow us to chain the code.
+Never) and they return immediately the receiver actor to allow us to chain the behaviours calls.

 What if I still __really need__ the result of a behaviour in the caller function?
 Well, you can write a blocking object, that you sync with locks,